atlas-doc/doc-sabre/atlas-api-documentation/api-reference/post-ticketing-service/offer-ancillary-list.md

   - **Required:** Yes
   - **Description:** Indicates if the weight is cumulative.

     Valid values:

-  True: The weight is for all the pieces
+    - True: The weight is for all the pieces

-  False: The weight is for each piece
+    - False: The weight is for each piece
-  - **Constraints:** Must be true or false.
   - **Default:** true
   - **Example:** true